WebexCC-SA/LAB-2334/docs/Lab2.md

     alt="A screenshot of a computer AI-generated content may be incorrect." />

 7. Fill in the **Agent name** and **Agent’s goal**.
+The **System ID** is auto generated and under **AI engine** there are two options
+     1. Webex AI Pro 1.0 - This engine supports multiple languages including English.
+     2. Webex AI Pro-US 1.0 - This engine supports only English language.
-The **System ID** is auto generated and the only option under **AI engine** (right now) is Webex AI Pro 1.0. *This is where additional engines can be selected as and when they become available*.
+   **This is where additional engines can be selected as and when they become available**.

     Agent name: In the below example, the pod# is 60, so the name is prefixed with Pod60.
 All the pods AI Agents will be accessible and